pegasus-isi/pegasus-docker-deploy/README.md

     docker-machine ssh pegasus-worker1

 Once you are logged into the host, you can run docker commands directly to the Docker Engine installed on that host.
 However, to do so, you need to have root permission.
-Therefore, **you also should start your commands with the word "sudo", otherwise will get the following message: "Cannot connect to the Docker daemon.
+Therefore, **you also should start your docker commands with the word "sudo", otherwise will get the following message: "Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?"**.

+Note that the username of the amazon hosts are "ubuntu" by default.
+You can specify a different username for your amazon EC2 hosts on the amazon configuration file.
+For example, if you your username to be "myUsername" you should add the following line to your amazon configuration file:

+    AWS_SSH_USER=myUsername

 You can end your session on that host by running the *exit* command.

 #### Listing the Running Containers on a Amazon EC2 host

-If you wanto to check which docker containers are running on a amazon EC2 host, you need first to **set your environment to the Docker Engine installed on that host,** as explained above, and then you need to run the following command:
+If you want to check which docker containers are running on a amazon EC2 host, you need first to **set your environment to the Docker Engine installed on that host**, as explained above, and then you need to run the following command:

     docker ps